top of page

 Mecca Hills canyon rock debris

-By now the canyon walls were towering over us.
-This incredible landscape and fascinating geology are what drives us to hike and explore the Mecca Hills.
-There are not many places in Southern California that offer this combination of 'fun' factors.
+At this point, the canyon walls were towering over us.
+The incredible landscape and fascinating geology are what motivate us to hike and explore the Mecca Hills.
+Few places in Southern California provide this combination of 'fun' elements.

 Mecca Hills grotto trail and cave exploring

 It's hard to grasp the power of the moving water that created this stream-cut slot canyon.
-Imagine monsoon rains rushing through an initial fissure in the ground a million years ago that slowly eroded this canyon, cutting deeper and deeper without expanding the area between the walls.
+Imagine monsoon rains rushing through an initial fissure in the ground a few hundred thousands years ago that slowly eroded this canyon, cutting deeper and deeper without expanding the area between the walls.

 Mecca Hills grotto trail and cave exploring